 - Leftovers– If you have any leftovers, refrigerate them in a covered container and use them up within 3 to 4 days.
 After that, they’ll become too mushy.
 Unfortunately, fried bananas don’t freeze well.

-- Reheating– Under refrigeration, the sauce will thicken and may even harden.
+- Reheating– Under refrigeration, the cinnamon butter sauce will thicken, and may even harden.
 However, it will thin out as it reheats.

-To prevent the honey butter sauce from scorching, be sure to reheat in a saucepan over medium-low heat, and stir occasionally until the bananas and sauce are warmed through.
+To prevent the butter sauce from scorching, be sure to reheat it over medium-low heat, and stir occasionally until the bananas and cinnamon butter sauce are warmed through.

 Fried Bananas FAQ